codioplus/restaurants-list/readme.txt

 The app directory contains the core code of the application.
 The resources directory contains the views of the application.
 The routes directory contains all of the route definitions.
-The storage directory contains css,js,images and sample json.
+The storage/app directory contains  sample json.
+The public directory contains css,js,images.

 Note: you donot need to make any database configurations(I am not using database)